 Strictly speaking, you don’t need a spice mix for making Merguez sausages, you can just add a little bit of this and a little bit of that when making the sausages themselves.
 But I love having the Merguez Sausage Mix at hand because it is so much easier when making the sausages and I also love adding the mix to a variety of other dishes too, like pasta sauces and omelettes.

-- 1 dried red Kashmiri chilli or other mild dried chilli, broken up into 3 pieces
+- 1 dried red chilli (mild – medium heat) broken up into 3 pieces

 - Heat a frying pan on medium heat and dry roast the cumin, coriander, fennel and cinnamon stick for about 2-3 minutes until fragrant.
 Do not let them burn.

 - Leave the cooked spices to cool down completely, otherwise they’ll create moisture in you final product and reduce the shelf life drastically.